 named Onshape®.
 This function exports in a format compatible with

-the newer Simscape Multibody blocks only.
-See Onshape Import for
+Multibody blocks only.
+See Onshape Import (Simscape Multibody) for

 more information on exporting (and importing) CAD models from an Onshape account.

 If a URDF converter exists for your CAD application, you may be able to export your model in URDF format and import the URDF file into the Simscape Multibody environment.
 Note, however, that the URDF specification forbids closed-chain model topologies, such as those of four-bar linkages and gear assemblies.
-For more information, see URDF Import.
+For more information, see URDF Import (Simscape Multibody).

 If the Simscape Multibody Link plug-in cannot export a part geometry file or translate a CAD constraint set, the software issues an error message.
 The error message identifies the bodies with missing geometry files and any unsupported constraints.
 You can import the generated XML multibody description file into Simscape Multibody software, but the resulting model may not accurately represent the original CAD assembly model.